coolgenomics/twas/README.md

 ## Adding your code
-To avoid code clashes in case multiple people are writing code to this repo simultaneously, pushing code to master directly is blocked.
+To avoid code clashes in case multiple people are writing code to this repo simultaneously, pushing code to master should be avoided (although it is not explicitly forbidden).
 Instead do the following:
 1. Clone the master branch as demonstrated above
 2. Use the following command in the cloned repo to create a new branch (with the same code as master) and to switch to that branch.
   ``git branch <name of new branch>``
   ``git checkout <name of new branch>``
+  Note that if you get confused you can use ``git branch`` to see which branches exist and which one you are on.
 3. Once you write some code use the following commands to save the changes to your local machine.
   ``git add .``